AequilibraE/QAequilibraE/docs/source/processing_provider.rst

 Create project from link layer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 *Create project from link layer* is similar to the widget menu
-:ref:`Create project from layers <project_from_layers>`, and allows the user to create an AequilibraE
+:ref:`Create project from layers <project_from_layers>`, and allows you to create an AequilibraE
 project directly from a link layer, without requiring a node layer.
-With a geometric layer loaded into
+With a geometric layer loaded
-QGIS, select it in the *Links* button, and add the required data in the subsequent menus.
-Choose the project's
+into QGIS, select it in the *Links* button, and add the required data in the subsequent menus.
-name and specify the location where you want to save it on your machine.
+Choose the project's name and specify the location where you want to save it on your machine.

 .. image:: images/processing_provider_project_from_links.png
     :align: center